The UK Kennel Club is responsible for maintaining

 Double coat.
 Undercoat fine and woolly.
 Top coat profuse, fine but neither silky nor woolly; long; either straight or waved but not curly.

-White, golden, cream, grey or smoke, black, parti-colour and tricolours; in fact any colour except chocolate or liver permissible.
+White, golden, cream, grey or smoke, black, parti-colour and tricolours; in fact any colour except chocolate, liver or merle permissible.

 Height at shoulder: dogs: 36-41 cms (14-16 ins); bitches: slightly smaller.